suhasisuryawanshi/Python-app-deployment-on-amazon-linux-ec2/README.md

 ## Summary

 In this project, I deployed a Python application on an AWS EC2 instance.
-After installling Python and Git, I cloned the repository, created a virtual environment, installed dependencies, and deployed the app with Gunicorn.
+After installing Python and Git, I cloned the repository, created a virtual environment, installed dependencies, and deployed the app with Gunicorn.
 This marks my first successful python web app deployment on the cloud.

 ---